tabrindle/install-subset/README.md

 }
 ```

-then call:
-`install-subset install build`
+Then call `subset install test`

 ## Info

 - 'build' and 'test' are subset names
 - 'whitelist' and 'blacklist' are methods of install
     - 'whitelist' allows that subset of your devDependencies to install
     - 'blacklist' disallows that subset of your devDependencies to install
 - package.json will be temporarily changed, and restored after install